AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 ![first-rpi-connected.jpeg](/public/first-rpi-connected.jpeg)
 As soon as a SD card was installed and Ethernet cable is connected the head node - Caspar was booting up.

-Now, to connect to Casoar we need its IP first.
-As I have managed to forget admin password from my router, I had to dust up my apr knowledge with a useful arp-scan utility:
+Now, to connect to Caspar we need its IP first.
+As I have managed to forget admin password from my router, I had to brush up on my ARP knowledge using the useful arp-scan utility:

 ```shell
 $ sudo arp-scan --interface=en0 192.168.0.0/24